mcraiha/spine-unity-docs/Rendering.md

 You’ll find many good examples of workarounds from studying how various 2D games do it.
 Go out and play some of your favorites!

 #### How does Spine-Unity determine how big my model will be?
-The Spine editor uses a 1 pixel:1 unit scale.
+Spine editor uses a 1 pixel:1 unit scale.
 Meaning, that if you just include an image into your skeleton without any rotation or scaling, 1 pixel in that image will be 1 unit tall and 1 unit wide in Spine.

 In Unity, 1 unit is 1 meter.
 This is defined by Unity’s default physics values and constraints (both 2D and 3D).
 It’s generally not a good idea to use the 1 pixel : 1 unit ratio because of this.
 Instead, Unity’s own sprites default to scaling down by 1/100; meaning 100 pixels in your image will be 1 Unity unit long.